 The Company owns all the Profit Participating Notes issued by Basinghall Lending Designated Activity Company ("Basinghall") and Tallis Lending Designated Activity Company ("Tallis"), companies incorporated in the Republic of Ireland.
-The Directors believe that the Company's ownership of the Profit Participating Notes constitute control as it exposes the Company to variability of returns from its involvement with the financial and operating activities of Basinghall and Tallis.
-Therefore these financial statements have been prepared on a consolidated basis.
+Basinghall retains substantially all of the risks and rewards of the underlying portfolio of the loans transferred to Lambeth.
+The Directors believe that the Company's ownership of the Profit Participating Notes issued by Basinghall and Tallis and the substantial retention of the risks and rewards on the underlying loan portfolio held by Lambeth constitute control as it exposes the Company to variability of returns from its involvement with the financial and operating activities of these entities.
+Therefore, these financial statements have been prepared on a consolidated basis.
 Intercompany transactions including intercompany gains and losses on currency translation between the Company and its subsidiaries were eliminated in the consolidation process.